What is research impact?

 Can research impact be measured?

-In recent years, other non-traditional measures are becoming more prominent.
+Nowadays, other non-traditional measures are becoming more prominent.
 These include altmetrics or the measuring of impact through social media, and qualitative measures such as the broader impact research has had on society.

 How is research impact used?